xerocopy/-Customer-Churn-Model-and-Deployment_1-2-MLOps/README.md

     - after the infrastructure been built, push the container to the ECR

-    - ingore the .terraform folder to avoid large file before push to the repo: git filter-branch -f --index-filter 'git rm --cached -r --ignore-unmatch .terraform/'
+    - delete the .terraform folder and reinitialise git 'git init' to avoid large file before push to the repo

 5. AWS Load Balancer